 I made another batch with the recipe from the last post, this time with Michel Cluizel Plantation Los Anconès chocolate, along with the Cluizel cocoa powder.
 This was an intense trip.
 I’ve always loved this chocolate, but never knew quite what to do with it, besides, of course, just eating it.
 It has an unusual and intense flavor profile, full of wood and liquorice and dark fruits and green olives.
 Please trust me that this is better than it sounds.
 It’s rather magical, actually, although I’ve thought it might be a little overwhelming to people in large quantities in desserts.
 It’s one thing to know you’ve just bought an expensive and unusual candy bar; it’s another thing to be blindsided at the dinner table.

 The verdict?
 I like it.
 Better than any chocolate ice cream I’ve had before.
 Your mileage may vary.
-The origin flavor is muted somewhat by the cocoa powder, which provides a less three-dimensional, straight-ahead intensity.
-The olives and wood and smoke and spices are present, but not much fruit.
-The flavor is complex.
-It’s dark.
+The origin flavor is muted somewhat by the cocoa powder, which provides more straight-ahead, dark intensity, but less of a three-dimensional flavor experience.
+The olives and wood and smoke and spices are present, but in the background.

 I want more.
 If they ever make a Los Anconès cocoa powder, I’d love to try this origin undiluted.